 I2S is About Creating Triple Bottom-Line Organizations

 Simply put, I2S seeks to foster the development of organizations that are focused on the “triple bottom line,” showing concern for social and environmental outcomes as well as for economic return on investment.
-I2S involves student/alumni teams with ideas for socially relevant products and services who compete for tens of thousands of dollars of prize money.
+I2S supports students who are passionate about improving the human condition - in their immediate community or around the globe - with mentoring, access to a network of local social entrepreneurs and impact investors who serve as judges, and prize money.
 The final event is a poster showcase session that is open to the public.
 There is even a "people's choice" prize to be awarded based on votes from visitors to the competition.
 I2S Teams are either in the Ideas Track, representing early-stage proposals, and the Advanced Track, where most of them have been through one or more rounds of the I2S (or, in several cases, the Global Social Venture Competition or the InVenture Prize).
 Stay up to date on I2S events by subscribing to our email list here.